-Inadequate data is available to assess the condition and functionality of the Trinity Flood Planning Region's infrastructure and other flood mitigation features.
-However, one of the reasons that infrastructure may not be maintained or repaired is a lack of funding, particularly for private landowners.
-The data collection survey requested this information from stakeholders, however, no one self-reported having deficient structures.
+Inadequate data is available to assess the condition and functionality of the Trinity Region's infrastructure and other flood mitigation features.
+One of the reasons that infrastructure may not be maintained or repaired is a lack of funding, particularly for private landowners.
+The data collection survey requested this information from entities, however, no one self-reported having deficient structures.
 No further information from survey respondents or the TWDB is available to prepare an assessment of flood infrastructure deficiencies or the reasons for these deficiencies at this time.